jieunkang-101/Bubble-tea-order-management-site/README.md

 ## 4. Support and contact details

 Any feedback is appreciated!
-Please contact at email: Jieun Kang jieunkang101@gmail.com or jiwon1.han@gmail.com
+Please contact at email: jieunkang101@gmail.com or jiwon1.han@gmail.com

 ### License